-I got lost in Google-land yesterday while researching for today’s post.
+I got lost in Google-land while researching for today’s post.

-Getting lost in the internet is fun sometimes.
+Getting lost on the internet is fun sometimes.
 I’ve stumbled across some really great stuff!
 But it’s not as much fun when you realize you’ve spent half of your writing time on research and have nothing actually written to show for it.

 I digress.

-I had two goals in mind:
+I had two goals in mind with my research:

-- find why butter is good
+- Find out why butter is good

-- find why butter is bad
+- Find out why butter is bad

-On the second topic, Google returned a full page again, except that nearly half of those results we really about how butter wasn’t bad for you.
-While this certainly works in my favor (since we’re talking about why butter IS good for you), staking my claim on Google’s bad return of search results doesn’t exactly scream credible.
-So I kept clicking those “relevant” links, got lost a bit more and read what the skeptics had to say.
+While this certainly works in my favor (since we’re talking about why butter IS good for you), making my claims based on Google’s bad return of search results doesn’t exactly scream credible.
+So, I kept clicking those “relevant” links, got lost a bit more, and read what the skeptics had to say.

-Believe me – I tried to find other reasons to give a solid counter-argument why we shouldn’t eat butter.
+Believe me – I tried to find other reasons to give a solid counterargument why we shouldn’t eat butter.
 But all the answers out there are weak.

 … yet olive oil has more calories per serving than butter.